mantl/mantl/docs/security/security_setup.rst

    Default: ``True``

-.. option:: --use-private-docker-hub
+.. option:: --use-private-docker-registry

-   Provide (or skip, if False) credentials for a private Docker Hub account.
+   Provide (or skip, if False) credentials for a private Docker registry.

    Default: ``False``